What do all the Giro d'Italia jerseys mean? Pink, purple, blue and white explained

 General classification - pink jersey

-First up is the maglia rosa, the pink jersey, the kit worn by the leader of the general classification, the rider who has got around the route faster than everyone else.
-It is given to the rider who sits atop the GC at the end of every day, with the final one awarded with the Trofeo Senze Fine to the winner after the final stage.
+Of course we must start with the maglia rosa, the pink jersey, the top worn by the leader of the general classification (GC).
+This is given to the rider who sits atop the GC at the end of every day, with the final one awarded – along with the magnificent Trofeo Senze Fine – to the winner after the final stage.

-It was introduced in 1931 and is pink because La Gazzetta dello Sport, the Italian sports newspaper which created the race, is printed on pink paper.
+It was introduced in 1931 and is coloured pink because La Gazzetta dello Sport, the Italian sports newspaper that created the race, is printed on pink paper.

-It is not as simple as getting round fastest cumulatively.
-Time bonuses are also on offer, with the top three men on each of the 18 road stages taking 10, six, and four seconds.
-Intermediate sprints on each road stage also offer bonuses of three, two, and one seconds.
+But it's not quite as simple as getting around faster than everyone else; time bonuses are also up for grabs, with the top three men on each of the 18 road stages earning 10-, six-, and four-second rewards.
+Intermediate sprints on each road stage also offer bonuses of six, four and two seconds at Red Bull-sponsored bits, which this year will be placed much closer to the finish line.

-In the event of two riders tying on time, the organisers will decide the standings based on fractions of a second measured in the race's time trials.
+In the event of two riders tying on time, race organisers will decide the standings based on fractions of a second measured in the time trials.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

-The riders who have won the jersey the most are Eddy Merckx, Fausto Coppi and Alfredo Binda, who all took the coveted prize five times.
+The riders who have won this much-coveted jersey the most are Eddy Merckx, Fausto Coppi and Alfredo Binda, who all took the coveted prize five times.
 The closest to that feat in recent years was Vincenzo Nibali (Trek-Segafredo) who won twice, in 2013 and 2016.

 Year | Winner |